weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 so that F = H, o H, is some neighborhood of (0, 0).

 5. Formulate and prove an analogue of Theorem 10.8, in which K is a compact subset of an arbitrary metric space.
-(Replace the functions ¢; that occur in the proof of Theorem 10.8 by functions of the type constructed in Exercise 22 of Chap.
+(Replace the functions c; that occur in the proof of Theorem 10.8 by functions of the type constructed in Exercise 22 of Chap.
 4.)